China has started erecting temporary housing units after an earthquake destroyed 14,000 homes

-BEIJING (AP) — Hundreds of temporary one-room housing units were being set up Thursday in northwest China for survivors of an earthquake that destroyed more than 14,000 homes and killed at least 135 people, according to state media reports.
+BEIJING (AP) — Hundreds of temporary one-room housing units were set up Thursday in northwest China for survivors of an earthquake that destroyed more than 14,000 homes and killed at least 144 people, according to state media reports.

-Twelve people remained missing in an area hit by mudslides that inundated two villages, the reports said.
-Search teams were using excavators to dig out a thick sea of mud that covered roads and encased and blocked entry to buildings.
+The death toll rose by nine as search teams dug through heavy mudslides that had inundated two villages, a city official in Qinghai province said Friday morning.
+Three people remained missing in the mudslides.

 State broadcaster CCTV showed footage of cranes lifting white, box-like housing units and lining them up in an open field in Meipo, a village in Gansu province.
 About 260 had been erected, and the total in the village was expected to reach 500 across nine sites by Friday morning.

-Note: This story corrects the updated death toll to 144, not 146.